fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 `(run <params>)` takes two arguments: name of the mesh, and mesh iteration interval (no. of seconds between two mesh iterations).

 *An optional 3rd argument defines the maximum mesh iterations to run.
-This argument is a debug parameter - do not use for production.*
+This argument is a debug parameter - do not use it for production.*

 === "Code"